peermetrics/webrtc-stats/README.md

     peerId: '1',
     timestamp: 'Sun Mar 22 2020 18:02:02', // a timestamp when this was fired
     data: {...}, // an object created after parsing the stats
+    timeTaken: 5, // how many ms the .getStats() call took
     rawStats: RTCStatsReport, // the actual RTCStatsReport results from `getStats()`
     statsObject: {}, // an object created from RTCStatsReport that uses the `id` for each report as a key
     filteredStats: {}, // same as statsObject but with some report types filtered out (eg: `codec`, `certificate`)